top of page

 SETTLEMENT AGREEMENTS FOR EMPLOYMENT CASES

 You agreed to settle your employment dispute.
 Congratulations!
 Perhaps you and the employer agreed to the major terms verbally, by email, or in mediation.
-Perhaps your terms included money and other consideration.
+Perhaps your terms included money and other considerations.

 But then you receive a formal settlement agreement from the employer's legal team.
 What do these terms mean?
 What's with all this legalese?